MoonYanko/rsschool-cv/cv.md

 3. ## I want to working frontend-developer.
 I passed the following courses:
    - “Fundamentals of HTML and CSS” from the University of Moscow Institute of Physics and Technology, Yandex and E-Learning Development Fund
-   - HTML and CSS on Code Basics
+   - "HTML and CSS" on Code Basics
-   - Stage 0 from RSS School
+   - "JS / Front-end.
+Stage 0" from RSS School

 4. ## **Skills**
     - #HTML